Answering "What Type Of Work Environments Do You Prefer"

 - The "how to answer" aspect tells how you should respond to the question.
 Further, the "how to answer" aspect has three elements – confidence, positivity, and reasoning.

 - Confidence talks about agreeing to pre-existing conditions associated with the position and work.

-- Positivity emphasizes on portraying an optimistic side when you talk about things.
+- Positivity emphasizes portraying an optimistic side when you talk about things.

 - Reasoning speaks about providing evidence to support your case concerning the position.
-It is about talking about your experiences that can help you in performing well in the job in question.
+It is about talking about your experiences that can help you perform well in the job in question.